oscaribv/oscaribv.github.io-src/content/pages/home.md

-Title: Home
+Title: HOME
 Slug: home
 Date: 2017-10-13
-Modified: 2017-10-13
+Modified: 2017-10-14
 Lang: en
 Authors: Oscar Barragan
 save_as: index.html

 # Hola, I am Oscar Barragán.

-## I am a mexican which once dreamed about become an astronomer.
+## I am a mexican which once dreamed about being an astronomer.

 * If you want to know more about me click [here](about)

-* If you want to contact me click [here](contact)
+* Click [here](contact) to contact me

-* If you have radial velocity and/or transit data and want to find planets try [pyaneti](https://github.com/oscaribv/pyaneti)
+* If you have radial velocity and/or transit data and want to fit planets try [pyaneti](https://github.com/oscaribv/pyaneti)

-* If you want check my ADS records click [here](https://goo.gl/WkMsqE)
+* Click [here](https://goo.gl/WkMsqE) to give a look to my publications